Be the person who remembers everything that matters.

 | Cloze | $17–25/mo | 2014-era UX.
 Email-only auto-logging.
 Heavy email-marketing features personal users don't want. | Modern native app + iMessage.
 Simpler pricing.
 Less feature soup. |

-Email bodies are never persisted— only headers, who-talked-to-whom, and timestamps.
-On macOS, the iMessage helper runs locally; raw message text doesn't leave your device.
-OAuth refresh tokens are encrypted at rest with AES-256-GCM using a key that lives in the deploy env, not the database.
+Vellaci never stores the words you write — only the shape of your relationships: who, when, how often.
+Email bodies are never persisted.
+On macOS, iMessage is read locally and never travels.
+OAuth refresh tokens are encrypted at rest with AES-256-GCM, behind a key that lives in the deploy environment, not the database.

 contacts: who, what tier, what notes you wrote